kothavandlanaresh/CPP/Markdown_Files/26_pointer_array_arithmetic.md

  * - Incorrect usage of pointers to print array elements.
  * - Printing array elements using array indexing.
  * - Printing array elements using a range-based for loop with an array.
- * - Printing array elements using pointers in a traditional for loop.
+ * - Printing array elements using a range-based for loop with pointers.
  *
  * @note The incorrect usage section highlights the mistake of printing the pointer address instead of the values.
  *